 Justin Parscher, Assistant Professor of Practice, Knowlton School of Architecture firstname.lastname@example.org

 Admitted participants are required to register in 3 credits of LARCH, ARCH, or CRP 5798 for Summer 4-Week Session 1.
-Please note that drawing plays a significant role in this program and students will be expected to do so as part of their grade.
-You do not have to have any previous sketching experience however.
+Please note that drawing plays a significant role in this program and students will be expected to do so as part of their grade, however no previous sketching experience is required.

 All students will also be required to participate in on-campus pre-departure orientations organized by the Office of International Affairs.
 Interviews may be required.

 Please note that upon application, a $150 application fee will be assessed.
 The application fee will be refunded only if the applicant is not accepted or a written request to withdraw the application is submitted prior to the application deadline.

 Passports are required for every Ohio State education abroad program.
 For many study abroad destinations, passport information is required to apply for an entry visa early as 6 months prior to departure).
 For information about apply for a passport, go to travel.state.gov.